 This publication is published by Meat & Livestock Australia Limited ABN 39 081 678 364 (MLA).
-Care is taken to ensure the accuracy of information in the publication.
-Reproduction in whole or in part of this publication is prohibited without the prior written consent of MLA.
+Care is taken to ensure the accuracy of the information contained in this publication.
+However MLA cannot accept responsibility for the accuracy or completeness of the information or opinions contained in the publication.
+You should make your own enquiries before making decisions concerning your interests.
+Reproduction in whole or in part of this publication is prohibited without prior written consent of MLA.